 1. Those who play their hands without resorting to signaling tactics with their partners.
 This category is no problem in 42 competition.

 2. Those who signal their partners via privately agreed methods (collusion).
 This category is unethical (cheating).

-3. Those longtime partnerships that use culturally learned uncommon signalling tactics as part of the game.
+3. Those longtime partnerships that use culturally learned signalling tactics as part of the game (no collusion).
 This category oftentimes seems innocent, but opponents not familiar with their indicating methods are at a disadvantage.

 So, how do you address these different styles to "level the playing field" in 42 competition?

 The first category needs no addressing (complies with traditional written rules).

 The second category was addressed by adding the following definition to existing tournament rules (approved for inclusion in the N42PA rules on 27 Sep 2019):

-" 'Talking across the table' is cheating and it includes (but is not limited to) any kind of communication or signaling that is private to the two people doing the communicating.
-If there is a conversation beforehand to set up certain actions to mean certain things, then it is cheating.
+N42PA Rule 17: "'Talking across the table' includes (but is not limited to) any kind of communication or signaling that is private to the two people doing the communicating.
+If there is conversation beforehand to set up certain actions to mean certain things, then it is cheating.
 This rule applies to physical cues, bidding practices, indication of doubles (or lack of), and optional placement of dominos after the shuffle.
 For example, if my partner and I agree that if I bid 32 that means that I have the double-five this is a conversation beforehand and is considered cheating when implemented.
 The Tournament Director shall have the authority to interpret this rule to apply to situations not specifically mentioned."

 The third category can be addressed by defining acceptable indicating practices, e.g., sluffing a double might indicate the next highest unplayed domino in that suit is held by the player, or the high end of a sluffed domino might indicate the double in that suit is held by the player.
 If a team's indicating methods are not defined as acceptable, then it will have to comply or face possible challenge.